ricardoklein/zabbixtemplates/Template-SNMP-iDRAC7/README.md

 * SNMP checks for PowerSupply states;

 ## ToDo
-* Need to check a "trigger redundancy" on *"Overall System Rollup Status Error"* and *"Overall System Status Error"*
+* Need to check a "trigger redundancy" on *"Overall System Rollup Status Error"* and *"Overall System Status Error"*;
+* Align the trigger severity with my severity matrix;

 ## INSTALL
 * Import the xml template file;